Bills reward Allen with new contract after NFL MVP season. Deal is worth $330M, AP source says

 The new deal adds two years to Allen’s contract and locks the 28-year-old in through the 2030 season.

+Cleveland quarterback DeShaun Watson's five-year contract signed in 2022 set the previous record in featuring $230 million in guarantees, per Spotrac.com.
+The total value of Allen's new contract ranks second behind Kansas City's Patrick Mahomes, who signed a 10-year, $450 million in 2020.

+Meanwhile, Dallas quarterback Dak Prescott tops the NFL list in averaging $60 million per season after signing a four-year, $240 million contract extension last summer.

-The extension comes following Allen’s seventh NFL season in which he became the Bills third player to earn NFL MVP, and first since running back Thurman Thomas did so in 1991.
-The new deal eclipses Allen’s previous contract, a six-year $258 deal he signed with Buffalo in August 2021.
+Allen's new contract follows his seventh NFL season in which he became the Bills third player to earn NFL MVP, and first since running back Thurman Thomas did so in 1991.
+The new deal eclipses Allen's previous contract, a six-year $258 million deal he signed with Buffalo in August 2021.

 Just as important, Allen has solidified what had been an unsettled position in Buffalo since Hall of Famer Jim Kelly retired following the 1996 season.
 The Bills under Allen have won five consecutive AFC East titles and are on a six-year playoff run.